Chapter 11 Iteration

 map_df(exams.list, my_center)

-After centering, we can quickly identify subjects whose scores are one standard deviation above their class average.
+After centering, we have the standardized scores of all the students for each class.
+We can quickly identify students whose scores are one standard deviation above the class average.

-Based on the skills you’ve learned, any idea how to do this?
+Using the skills you’ve learned, do you have any ideas on how to approach this?

 Exercise 11.6 Use the built-in the mtcars dataset (?mtcars for more detail).